rkapl123/DBAddin/docs/README.md

 Right besides that dropdown, there is a shortcut to the Workbook properties (being the standard dialog Advanced Properties, accessible via File/Info) that allows you to change custom properties settings for DBAddin.
 A green check shows that custom property DBFskip is not set to true for this workbook, therefore refreshing DB functions on opening the Workbook.

+### Building

+All packages necessary for building are contained, simply open DBaddin.sln and build the solution.
+The script deployForTest.cmd can be used to deploy the built xll and configs to %appdata%\Microsoft\AddIns

 ### docfx generated API documentation
 [DBFuncs API documentation](api/index.html).